Check out our video archive for the Bull Run Treatment Projects.

 Improved Corrosion Control

-We are making improvements to further reduce lead in drinking water levels at customer taps.
-No later than April 2022, we will have improved treatment facilities to make our water less corrosive to lead and other metals found in home and building plumbing in Portland.
+We have made improvements to further reduce lead in drinking water levels at customer taps.
+As of April 2022, we have improved treatment facilities to make our water less corrosive to lead and other metals found in home and building plumbing in Portland.
 Learn more here.

 Silos Delivered for Improved Corrosion Control Treatment Project

-Delivery and installation of the two silos for the Improved Corrosion Control Treatment facility was a momentous feat for both man and machine earlier this month.
-When fully operational, the silos will house treatment to adjust our water chemistry to make it less corrosive to lead and other metals that can be found in some home and building plumbing.
+Delivery and installation of the two silos for the Improved Corrosion Control Treatment facility was a momentous feat for both man and machine.
+Now fully operational, the silos house treatment to adjust our water chemistry to make it less corrosive to lead and other metals that can be found in some home and building plumbing.

 Improved Corrosion Control Construction with Jon Johnson